FutureTech

 3. USING CAMERAS IN SCIENCE

 Pupils learn how high-tech cameras (underwater, camera traps and drones) are currently being used in conservation across the world to help monitor and protect species on our planet.
-We will look at how cameras are used within the oceans, local terrestrial habitats and arial surroundings to survey a variety of different ecosystems.
+They look at how cameras are used within the oceans, local terrestrial habitats and arial surroundings to survey a variety of different ecosystems.

 4. DESIGNING SUSTAINABLE STADIUMS